HeardLibrary/digital-scholarship/lod/wikibase/load/index.md

 ![downloaded statues data pasted in](images/statues_pasted.png)

-To upload into my Wikibase, I need to:
+To upload into my wikibase, I need to:
 - delete all of the Wikidata-assigned identifiers: the item qid, the claim UUIDs, the reference hashes, and the node IDs for complex values.
 - I will paste `Q3` in all of the `instance_of` cells.
-- I don't have an item for Michelangelo in my Wikibase, so I need to create that and substitute it for `Q5592` in the `artist` column.
+- I don't have an item for Michelangelo in my wikibase, so I need to create that and substitute it for `Q5592` in the `artist` column.
 The blank node identifiers for the anonymous artists are OK, so I will leave them (see [this](https://github.com/HeardLibrary/linked-data/blob/master/vanderbot/README.md#somevalue-claims-blank-nodes) for more details about modeling anonymous artists).
-- The `height_unit` values from Wikidata are the Q ID for centimeters, so I need to create an item for that and change the Q IDs to the centimeter item in my Wikibase.
+- The `height_unit` values from Wikidata are the Q ID for centimeters, so I need to create an item for that and change the Q IDs to the centimeter item in my wikibase.

 Here's what the [spreadsheet looks like when it's ready to upload](https://github.com/HeardLibrary/linked-data/blob/master/wikibase/vanderbot/statues_added_ready.csv):